Skip to main content

 RTK Query is purpose-built to solve the use case of data fetching.
 While it can't replace all of the situations where you'd use thunks or other side effects approaches, using RTK Query should eliminate the need for most of that hand-written side effects logic.

-RTK Query is expected to cover a lot of overlapping behaviour that users may have previously used createAsyncThunk for, including caching purposes, and request lifecycle management (e.g. isUninitialized, isLoading, isError states).
+RTK Query is expected to cover a lot of overlapping behavior that users may have previously used createAsyncThunk for, including caching purposes, and request lifecycle management (e.g. isUninitialized, isLoading, isError states).

 In order to migrate data-fetching features from existing Redux tools to RTK Query, the appropriate endpoints should be added to an RTK Query API slice, and the previous feature code deleted.
 This generally will not include much common code kept between the two, as the tools work differently and one will replace the other.